 Measures for food safety in hostels

-Food safety in hostels will be only be possible if the hostel in-charge or those responsible for selecting food contractors
+Food safety in hostels will only be possible if the hostel in-charge or those responsible for selecting food contractors

 - select only licensed/ registered food operators